z31nnx/z31nnx/README.md

   The shield.
 A fortress of security guardrails: KMS, CloudTrail, Config, GuardDuty, automated remediation.
 Defense by design.

 - 🔱 **[Trident 3-Tier AWS Architecture](https://github.com/z31nnx/trident-aws-3tier)**
-  The spear of architecture, 3 prongs.
+  The trident of architecture, 3 prongs.
 A high-availability 3-tier design built twice: manual and Terraform.
 Proof of mastery in both craftsmanship and automation.

 - 🎯 **Gungnir – CI/CD Delivery on ECS (Coming Soon)**
   Odin’s spear, which never misses its mark.
 This project is my precision strike: secure CI/CD pipelines, container hardening, blue/green deployments, and policy-gated delivery.